eliasv-git/CSCE4326-Operating-Systems-Project/README.md

    - Hardcoded username and password
      - Username: admin
      - Password: password123
-   - If the username/password is incorrect program ends
+   - If the username/password is incorrect program returns user to login